mianamir/generative_ai_portfolio/agentic_ai/specialised_agents/ai_appointment_system/README.md

 ### **1. Purpose**

 An intelligent appointment booking system for beauty salons that uses AI to handle customer scheduling through natural conversation.
-The system checks calendar availability, suggests time slots, and automatically creates appointments in Google Calendar
+The system checks calendar availability, suggests time slots, and automatically creates appointments in Google Calendar.

 ---